+1

 Location of text to be updated:

 Section (from A.1 to B.6(e)) B.4

-N/A

-Page number $(1-25)$
+Page number (1-25) N/A

 Line number (1-47) N/A

 Current text N/A

 Proposed update (revised text) [Appropriate additional text to be identified by meeting experts - necessary language could be included here or placed in another, referenced, document.

 May include: Working Group members will be expected to use expert judgment to evaluate the scientific quality and pertinence of publically-available information.
 Critical evaluations of available information should consider source reliability, study design and/or experimental approach, use of appropriate controls, data analysis and interpretation methodology, and any sources of potential bias or conflict of interest.]

 Brief rationale for update (max.
 200 words) The current text does not sufficiently outline how Working Group Members should consider the quality of the mechanistic data considered.
 Section B.4 should include a section on this for the following reasons: 1.
 It is important to have agreement on the baseline criteria that underlay the quality of a study.
 More specific instructions or specifications should be provided to ensure that each working group has a set of consistent principles to evaluate the quality of the available literature.
 2. It is important for the process of evaluating the quality of studies to be transparent.
 Recognizing that the process will differ depending on the agent, each Working Group should document and share the process that they use for each Monograph.
-If detailed instructions are too lengthy to include directly in the process of the studies in the process of the studies in the process of the process that they use for each Monograph.

-the Preamble, it could reference another publicly available document (similar to the RoC handbook).
+If detailed instructions are too lengthy to include directly in the Preamble, it could reference another publicly available document (similar to the RoC handbook).

 References, if any (max.
-5) 38T
+5)

 Location of text to be updated:

 Section (from A.1 to B.6(e)) B.6

 Page number (1-25) 22

 Line number (1-47) 29-32

 Current text The terms probably carcinogenic and possibly carcinogenic have no quantitative significance and are used simply as descriptors of different levels of evidence of human carcinogenicity, with probably carcinogenic signifying a higher level of evidence than possibly carcinogenic .

 Proposed update (revised text) [Would it be possible for the Advisory Group to consider ways to make this nuance in classification more clear, so that it could be better understood by the public?]

 Brief rationale for update (max.
-200 words) 38T
+200 words)

 References, if any (max.
-5) 38T
+5)

-Your name Fraize-Frontier, S. Roth, C. Ormsby, J-N. Lasfargues, G. Your principal affiliation Anses If another party suggested that you submit this nomination, please identify 38T WHO Declaration of Interests form (to sign and submit via preamble@iarc.fr) 38T
+Your name Fraize-Frontier, S. Roth, C. Ormsby, J-N. Lasfargues, G. Your principal affiliation Anses If another party suggested that you submit this nomination, please identify WHO Declaration of Interests form (to sign and submit via preamble@iarc.fr)